orsonteodoro/gcf2/profiles/gaming/README.md

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS systems.
+For 30 FPS systems, 2 FPS drop.
+For 60 FPS systems, 5 FPS drop.
+      For 180 FPS systems, 10 FPS drop.
 It is acceptable for casual gaming but not for hardcore mode and competitive gaming.
 The KCFI may contribute to the possibility of premature permadeath.

 ## Performance bump policy